 If you’re looking for ski jackets, you’ll often also need a pair of high-quality, plus-size ski trousers.
 With ski trousers, you’ll generally need to look out for the same features as with ski jackets: waterproofness, taped seams, breathability, etc.

-Just like ski jackets, ski trousers give you the opportunity to show off your personal style, for example when it comes to choosing the colour.
-Aside from the outerwear being gorgeous to look at, this also provides the benefit of making you easier to find if an accident occurs and you become separated from your friends.
+As with the ski suit, ski trousers allow you to show your personal style, for example by choosing your colour.
+Not only are colourful ski jackets and ski trousers great to look at, but they also have the added benefit of making you easier to find if you have an accident or get separated from your friends.

 Accessories are also a great way to add even more personality to your ski look.
 For example, wrapping up in a gorgeous scarf or ski hat will keep you warm around the ears.
 Ski gloves are also essential, whether you’re going out on a longer walk or just spectating.